Kalinka (artist)

-Marc Vincent Kalinka is an Italo-Russian artist who began his career as visual artist in 2003 with a deep research on personality alterations producing the works “Ham let it be” and “Who is supposed to be who”, where physical and language techniques were used to build a new form of communication through modified states of the personality.
+Marc Vincent Kalinka was born in 1968 in Milan.
+He is an Italo-Russian artist who began his career as a visual artist in 2003 with research on personality alterations producing the works “Ham let it be” and “Who is supposed to be who”, where physical and language techniques were used to build a new form of communication through modified states of the personality.